-WHEREAS, the Project is a creative office campus that could include associated production spaces for multimedia content creation and capture.
+The Project is a creative office campus that could include associated production spaces for multimedia content creation and capture.
 The development, including both Culver City and LA segments would be 536,000 square feet on a 4.46-acre site.
-The development would include two multi-story buildings.
-Both buildings include 3 levels of
+The development would November 9, 2022

-Culver Crossings Properties LLC, the Applicant, proposes to develop the Crossings Campus Project (Project), an office project on an approximately 4.46-acre (194,334-square-foot [sf]) site consists of two properties: one 1.63-acre (71,016 sf) parcel is located in the City of Culver City (Culver City Parcel) while the second 2.83-acre (123,318 sf) parcel is located in the City of Los Angeles (Los Angeles Parcel) (collectively referred to herein as the Project Site).
+Culver Crossings Properties LLC, the Applicant, proposes to develop the Crossings Campus Project (Project) (formerly known as Project Crossings), an office project on an approximately 4.46-acre (194,334-square-foot [sf]) site consists of two properties: one 1.63-acre (71,016 sf) parcel is located in the City of Culver City (Culver City Parcel) while the second 2.83-acre (123,318 sf) parcel is located in the City of Los Angeles (Los Angeles Parcel) (collectively referred to herein as the Project Site).
 The Project Site is bounded by Venice Boulevard to the north, Washington Boulevard to the south, National Boulevard to the west, and existing commercial uses to the east.
 The Project Site is located at 8833 and 8825 National Boulevard and 8771 Washington in Culver City, California, 90232 (Culver City Parcel); and 8876, 8884, 8886, and 8888 Venice Boulevard and 8827 and 8829 National Boulevard in Los Angeles, California, 90232 (Los Angeles Parcel).